anutron/mootools-depender/client/Docs/Depender.Client.md

 ### See also

 You might also consider the [stand alone Depender][], which is written entirely with JavaScript and manages all the dependencies without a server side component.
 It's slower, because it must request every script file individually, but has the benefit of not requiring your server to do anything other than serve up static files.
-Note that the stand alone version must be on the same domain as the scripts, while the server side version need not be.
+Note that the stand alone version must be on the same domain as the scripts, while the server side version need not be (so long as it can read the script files in some way).

 Usage
 -----